Willmish/cantrip/README.md

 # Project Shodan: KataOS

-Shodan is a project to build a low-power secure embeded platform for Ambient ML applications.
+Shodan is a project to build a low-power secure embedded platform for Ambient ML applications.
 The target platform leverages [RISC-V](https://riscv.org/) and [OpenTitan](https://opentitan.org/).